electron/electron/docs/api/web-contents.md

 * `callback` Function - `(error) => {}`.
   * `error` Error

-Returns true if the process of saving page has been initiated successfully.
+Returns `Boolean` - true if the process of saving page has been initiated successfully.

 ```javascript
 const {BrowserWindow} = require('electron')